Local strong Birkhoff conjecture and local spectral rigidity of almost every ellipse: Introduction

-This system would be easier to study in a Fourier basis, so we interpret it as a system of linear equations on the Fourier coefficients of $\mu_1$, that we would call $a_j$ and $b_j$.
+One can see that the right part in \eqref{startsys} is not exactly zero, but an error term of the second order.
+However, if the operator is invertible, then we would get that $\mu$ is nearly elliptical deformation: the distance from $\Omega$ to the closest ellipse is of lesser order than $\mu$.
+So, if we originally consider $\Omega$ as a deformation of the closest ellipse, the size of perturbation will decrease by an order of magnitude.
+Repeating the same discussion for the new ellipse one would invert a new operator and find an even closer ellipse, and that would lead to contradiction.
+This idea was already used in several other papers, see e.g. \cite{adsk}, \cite{hks} and \cite{ks}.
+So, we primarily focus on inverting the operator and related issues.

+The formulas in Theorem \ref{th3} come from the following ideas.
+According to \cite{adsk}, to preserve a $p/q$ caustic one should make $q$-harmomic small.
+However, it is not a harmonic in elliptic coordinates, but a harmonic in the unique coordinates for each caustic, called {\it action--angle}.
+They are good since they simplify the associated dynamics to caustic quite well.
+However, they are different for each caustic, and we need a uniform parametrization to study all these conditions in.
+Hence we are using elliptic coordinates.
+So, to get these formulas and $A_{p, q, j}$, we convert the elliptic harmonics into action angle and demand the $q$-th one to be small.
+This conversion leads to elliptic integral calculations, that give rise to Theorem \ref{th3}.

+In the proof we greatly use elliptic nomes, Jacobi elliptic functions, Lambert series as well as several combinatorial identities connected to Stirling numbers.

-Let $\mu_1(\varphi) = a_0 + \sum_{k} a_k \cos(k\varphi) + b_k \sin(k\varphi)$ be the Fourier expansion of $\mu_1$.
-It can be shown that the system \eqref{startsys} can be reduced to essentially a finite-dimensional system.
-More precisely, for some large $q_1$ and $q>q_1$ it turns out that $F_{p/q}(\mu_1)= 0 \Longrightarrow a_q \approx b_q \approx 0$ and has a perturbative expression.
-Thus, $F_{p/q}(\mu_1)= 0$ for all $q>q_1$ up to an error annihilates all Fourier coefficients of $\mu_1$ with indices $q$.
-So, our main goal would be to find a system \eqref{completesys} that is complete.
-For that, after a reduction to a finite-dimensional system we will study its coefficients and using their irrationality prove that the determinant of the system is nonzero, so the system \eqref{completesys} is complete.
+Since we are currently dealing with small eccentricities, it can be shown that the system of functionals can be reduced to essentially a finite-dimensional system.
+More precisely, for some large $q_1$ and $q>q_1$ it turns out that $A_{p, q}^\pm$ is close to $E_q^\pm$, a functional that gives the $q$-th Fourier coeffiient.
+Thus, $A_{p, q}$ for all $q>q_1$ up to an error annihilates all Fourier coefficients of $\mu$ with indices $q$.

+One can easily see it from Theorem \ref{th3}.
+From \eqref{abound} we can conclude that in \eqref{startsys} $A_{p, q, q}$ is by far the biggest coefficient by an order of $e^2$.
+So, $A_{p, q}(\mu) \approx 0$ states that essentially $a_{q}^\pm$ is very small.
+For larger eccentricities that is generally not the case and one should study harmonics in other parametrisations of an ellipse, not an elliptic one.
+We will come to it later.

+Hence, one can essentially not focus on large harmonics and caustics with large $q>q_1$, since these functionals are very close to the basis elements, and study small harmonics where we have the main struggle.
+This way, we essentially reduce our infinite dimensional operator to a finite dimensional one.

+We should note that in the first part of the proof we already deal with a finite dimensional case.
+One could reduce it in the first part, but it is easier to just do it in the second part, which uses the first part as its core.
+In the second part we deal with ellipses of arbitrary eccentricity, and there is an intermediate step for them.
+So we cannot reduce until we have made this step in the second part.